mbmcmullen27/Resume/README.md

 # Resume

 If I gave you my resume, this is what makes it!
 It's a latex document I modified to my liking.
-See releases to download the final product, or compile using latex:
+See releases to download the final product, or clone and compile using latex:

 ```bash
 # compile? with pdflatex and view with mupdf